- How Sleep Works

 The Lucid Gel Infused Topper easily conforms to the body, evenly distributing your weight and eliminating pressure points at the shoulders, hips, knees, and feet.
 Designed using open cell technology, the Lucid mattress topper will quickly bounce back to life after use.
 Lucid’s mattress topper is backed by a three-year warranty.

-The Tempur-Topper Supreme represents the perfect alternative to the Tempur-Pedic mattress.
-This premium mattress topper is three inches of thick, high-quality foam encased in a removable cover.
+The TEMPUR-Topper Supreme represents the perfect alternative to the Tempur-Pedic mattress.
+This premium mattress topper is 3″ of thick, high-quality foam encased in a removable cover.
 The cover is washable and resistant to allergens and dust mites.

 Memory foam mattress toppers are a smart purchase.
-If you own an older mattress they’re a great way to revitalize it, offering extra firmness without having to spend money on a brand new mattress.
+If you own an older mattress they’re a great way to revitalize it, offering a firmness adjustment without having to spend money on a brand new bed.
 Or, if you recently bought a new mattress, these toppers will let you sleep comfortably during the “breaking in” period.
 In this guide, you’ll learn about how memory foam mattress toppers work and some important considerations for buying them.

 There are other types of bedding products and materials you’ll want to avoid confusing with memory foam mattress toppers.
 For instance, if you’re not aware of memory foam’s unique properties, you might confuse it with another material, such as latex.
 Below we’ll explain the unique properties of memory foam mattress toppers.